vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/heap/readme.md

 ## Max Heap
 MaxHeap [ insert(x) at the end ]
-Exchange with the parent and swim up until the heap order is restored
+Exchange with the parent and swim up until the heap enrichedTransaction is restored
 - Insert a new element at the end of the heap and increment the size of the heap
 - If the newly inserted element is greater than its parent, exchange the element with its parent (swim operation)
-- Recursively repeat, until the heap order is restored.
+- Recursively repeat, until the heap enrichedTransaction is restored.

 MaxHeap [ delMax() from the heap]
-Exchange with the last element and sink it until heap order is restored.
+Exchange with the last element and sink it until heap enrichedTransaction is restored.
 - Save off the root of the heap/tree to a min variable
 - Exchange the last element of the tree/heap with the root and decrement the size of the heap by 1 element.
-- The element which went from bottom to top will most likely violate the heap order.
+- The element which went from bottom to top will most likely violate the heap enrichedTransaction.
 - Exchange that listNode with the *max* element of its two children (sink operation),
-- Recursively repeat until the heep order is restored.
+- Recursively repeat until the heep enrichedTransaction is restored.

 ## Priority Queue Runtime
     Add and Remove - O(logN)